kolakek/pimi-widget/README.md

 ### Privacy Information

-The widget collects your location approximately every 60 minutes.
+The widget collects your location approximately every 90 minutes.
 Your location data (latitude and longitude), along with your IP address, is shared with the weather provider ([Open-Meteo](https://open-meteo.com/)) to retrieve updated weather information.
 Only coarse location access is required; fine location access is optional.
 The last valid location information is stored on your device.
-You can view the data that is exchanged with the weather provider by tapping the **Shared data** option in the widget settings.
+You can view the data exchanged with the weather provider by tapping the **Build number** three times in the widget settings.

 ### Usage